-The Leadership Comprehensive Exam for doctoral students following the Administration and Supervision concentration will be the Praxis 6011 exam.
-For students in the teacher leadership concentration, an FHU-designed leadership exam will be utilized (the PRAXIS ILLB 6011 can also serve as the teacher leadership exam for students in the Teacher Leadership Program, but is not required).
+The Praxis 6011 Exam will serve as the Leadership Comprehensive Exam for doctoral students following the Administration and Supervision concentration will be the Praxis 6011 Exam.
+For students in the teacher leadership concentration, an FHU-designed Leadership Exam will be utilized.
+(The PRAXIS ILLB 6011 can also serve as the Teacher Leadership Examination for students in the Teacher Leadership program, but is not required.)

-Research Prospectus Proposal
+Research Proposal